-Co-Payment
+a.
+Co-Payment Requirements.

-Other charge

-Application for 1915(c) HCBS Waiver: WY.1061.R02.00 - Apr 01, 2024 Pag ge 267 of 288 Appendix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5) a.
-Co-Payment Requirements. ii.
-Participants Subject to Co-pay Charges for Waiver Services.
-Answers provided in Appendix I-7-a indicate that you do not need to complete this section.
-Appendix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (3 of 5) a.
-Co-Payment Requirements. iii.
-Amount of Co-Pay Charges for Waiver Services.
-Answers provided in Appendix I-7-a indicate that you do not need to complete this section.
-Appendix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (4 1 of 5) a.
-Co-Payment Requirements. iv.
+iv.
 Cumulative Maximum Charges.

 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

-Appendix I: Financial Accountability I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (5 of 5) b.
+I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (5 of 5)

+b.
 Other State Requirement for Cost Sharing.
-Specify whether the state imposes a premium, enrollment fee or sharing on waiver participants.
-Select one: similar cost No. The state does not impose a premium, enrollment fee, or similar cost-sharing arrangement participants. on waiver Yes.
+Specify whether the state imposes a premium, enrollment fee or similar cost sharing on waiver participants.
+Select one:

+No. The state does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants.

+Yes.
 The state imposes a premium, enrollment fee or similar cost-sharing arrangement.

-Describe in detail the cost sharing arrangement, including: (a) the type of cost sharing (e.g., premium, fee); (b) the amount of charge and how the amount of the charge is related to total gross family income, groups of participants subject to cost-sharing and the groups who are excluded; and, (d) the mechanism collection of cost-sharing and reporting the amount collected on the CMS 64: ; (c) the Appendix J: Cost Neutrality Demonstration J-1: Composite Overview and Demonstration of Cost-Neutrality Formula
+Describe in detail the cost sharing arrangement, including: (a) the type of cost sharing (e.g., premium, enrollment fee); (b) the amount of charge and how the amount of the charge is related to total gross family income; (c) the groups of participants subject to cost-sharing and the groups who are excluded; and, (d) the mechanisms for the collection of cost-sharing and reporting the amount collected on the CMS 64:

+J-1: Composite Overview and Demonstration of Cost-Neutrality Formula

 Composite Overview.
 Complete the fields in Cols.
 3, 5 and 6 in the following table for each waiver year.
 The fields in Cols.
 4, 7 and 8 are auto-calculated based on entries in Cols 3, 5, and 6.
-The fields in Col. 2 are auto-calculated using the Factor 03/29/2024
+The fields in Col. 2 are auto-calculated using the Factor